There are four types of deductible nonbusiness taxes:

 Deductible personal property taxes are those based only on the value of personal property such as a boat or car.
 The tax must be charged to you on a yearly basis, even if it's collected more than once a year or less than once a year.

 Some taxes and fees you can't deduct on Schedule A include federal income taxes, social security taxes, transfer taxes (or stamp taxes) on the sale of property, homeowner's association fees, estate and inheritance taxes, and service charges for water, sewer, or trash collection.
-Refer to the Form 1040 Instructions (PDF) and Publication 17 for more taxes you can't deduct.
+Refer to the Instructions for Form 1040 and 1040-SR (PDF) and Publication 17 for more taxes you can't deduct.

 Your deduction of state and local income, sales, and property taxes is limited to a combined total deduction of $10,000 ($5,000 if married filing separately).
 You may be subject to a limit on some of your other itemized deductions also.
-Please refer to the Form 1040 Instructions (PDF) and Topic No. 501 for the limitations.
+Please refer to the Instructions for Form 1040 and 1040-SR (PDF) and Topic No. 501 for the limitations.

 For more information on nonbusiness deductions for taxes, refer to Publication 17 and Can I Deduct Personal Taxes That I Pay as an Itemized Deduction on Schedule A?